-Published Monday, 13th November 2017 in Livestock news
+Published Monday, 13th November 2017 in Livestock and Dairy news

 An interactive beef demonstration at AgriScot this month is set to highlight the herd management and profitability benefits of regularly weighing cattle.

 The demonstration, supported by Quality Meat Scotland (QMS), will for the first time involve audience participation.
 Visitors will be encouraged to use digital voting pads and take part in a simple quiz to help bring home the benefits of regular weighing.
 Gavin Hill, Head of SAC Consulting’s Beef & Sheep team, will lead the demonstration at the event on November 15th, assisted by a team of students from SRUC's Oatridge campus.

 The aim of the demonstration, according to Douglas Bell, QMS Head of Industry Development, is to raise awareness of the role of weighing as a fundamental measurement of livestock performance.

 “The regular weighing of growing cattle allows their performance to be carefully monitored and changes, for example to rations, can be made in good time if identified early,” said Mr Bell.

 “Weighing is an important tool when selecting cattle for slaughter, to ensure processor requirements are met.”